 On January 24, 2019, Mayor London N. Breed issued an executive directive instructing City departments to work with community stakeholders, develop regulations to address geotechnical and engineering issues, clarify emergency response and safety inspection roles, and establish a Disaster Recovery Task Force for citywide recovery planning, including a comprehensive recovery plan for the financial district and surrounding neighborhoods by the end of the year.
 All of these tasks are currently underway.
 In November 2019, an exercise was conducted to test post-earthquake building safety inspection protocol and logistics.
 San Francisco was the first jurisdiction to test this Statewide program.
 The City's Disaster Recovery Taskforce had its kickoff meeting in February 2020 to evaluate plans for development of a Disaster Recovery Framework and Downtown Resilience Plan, following several months of groundwork by a consultant team.
-Partnering with the Structural Engineers Association of Northern California (SEAONC), geotechnical regulations for tall buildings are being drafted and expected to be delivered to the City for adoption in June 2020.
+In consultation with the Structural Engineers Association of Northern California, Administrative Bulletin AB-111 - "Guidelines for Preparation of Geotechnical and Earthquake Ground Motion Reports for Foundation Design and Construction of Tall Buildings" was adopted on June 15, 2020, which presented requirements and guidelines for developing geotechnical site investigations and preparing geotechnical reports for the foundation design and construction of tall buildings in the City.